rainy-kangel/dictionary/README.md

 # Description
+A bilingual dictionary for English-Somali speakers.
-Bilingual dictionary for Northern-Somali dialect.
+Specialized for the Northern dialect.